AleksandrHovhannisyan/conways-game-of-life/README.md

 You can download the `.tic` file and load it up in TIC-80 to view the code/edit the game.

-Please excuse the code indentation/formatting; it looks better in the TIC-80 editor.

 ```lua
 -- title:  Conway's Game of Life